 The Freedom of Expression Institute was established in 1994, with the purpose of defending freedom of expression, to oppose censorship, to promote access to information and knowledge, and to promote media diversity.

-Gender Links is an organization that promotes gender equality and justice across fifteen countries in the Southern African Development Community (SADC) region.
+Gender Links is an organisation that promotes gender equality and justice across fifteen countries in the Southern African Development Community (SADC) region.
 It is well known for its research studies.

 Institute for the Advancement of Journalism is a journalism and communications training institute which provides training for journalists and media practitioners.